Cosmology with voids: voids

 \subsection{Cues from \ideal\ voids}

-Shell simulations of \ideal\ cosmic voids (Appendix~\ref{appx:shell}) provide a testing ground for understanding voids and their connection to the background cosmology.
-The main results are: \begin{itemize} \item The evolution of void size, depth and radial outflow reflect the background cosmology.
-The detailed evolution of these properties is well approximated by linear theory for shallow voids (depth $\dep \equiv 1-\delta \lesssim 0.2$); the Zel'dovich approximation gives more accurate results for deeper voids. \item The depth of the largest voids, related directly to the power spectrum of fluctuations, is well approximated by linear perturbation theory only for scales above a threshold, $\lamlin$, around 70--80~\hinvMpc. \item Void depth and outflow rate are simply connected by an analytical expression, equation~\eqref{eq:Heffnonlin}, a modest extension to linear theory.
-This expression allows estimates of $f H$ (the velocity growth parameter times the Hubble parameter of the background universe) as a function of redshift independent of void radius. \end{itemize}
+Simulations of \ideal\ cosmic voids based on the shell model and equation~\eqref{eq:ddotr} provide a testing ground for understanding voids and their connection to the background cosmology.
+The main results are: \begin{itemize} \item The evolution of void size, depth and radial outflow reflects the background cosmology.
+The detailed evolution of these properties is well approximated by linear theory for shallow voids (depth $\dep \equiv -\delta \lesssim 0.2$); the Zel'dovich approximation gives more accurate results for deeper voids. \item The depth of the largest voids, related directly to the power spectrum of fluctuations, is well approximated by linear perturbation theory only for scales above a threshold, $\lamlin$, around 70--90~\hinvMpc. \item Void depth and outflow rate are simply connected by an analytical expression, equation~\eqref{eq:Heffnonlin}, a modest extension to linear theory.
+This expression allows estimates of $f H$ (the velocity growth parameter times the Hubble parameter of the background universe) as a function of redshift, independent of void radius. \end{itemize}

 The analytical expression in equation~\eqref{eq:Heffnonlin} is a central result.
 In principle, with samples of $f H$ over a range of redshifts, we can estimate cosmological parameters in a manner similar to studies of Type 1a supernova \cite{kirshner1999}.
 We next amplify this result.